nicolasparada/blog/content/posts/passwordless-auth-server.md

 This script creates a database `passwordless_demo`, two tables: `users` and `verification_codes`, and inserts a fake user just to test it later.
 Each verification code is associated with a user and stores the creation date, useful to check if the code is expired or not.

-To execute this script use `cockroach sql` in other terminal:
+To execute this script use `cockroach sql` in another terminal:

 ```sql
 cat schema.sql | cockroach sql --insecure